wn-doolittle/caliper-spec/caliper.md

 <a name="infoModel">
 ## 3.0 Information Model

-TODO: OVERVIEW

 ### Overview

 This section describes the concepts, relationships and constraints that specify the Caliper information model.
-The Caliper information model applies semantic web concepts to events that occur in and around learning activities.
-Caliper 1.1 is focused on a defined set of commonly occurring learning activities.
-These learning activities are organized by type and described by metric profiles.
+The Caliper information model applies semantic web concepts to events that occur in and around learning activities as well as activities that help facilitate learning.
+These activities are organized by type and described by the following metric profiles:

-A list of metric profiles specified by Caliper 1.1

-* Session
-* Reading
+* Basic
 * Annotation
+* Assessment
 * Assignable
-* Assessment
+* Forum
-* Assessment Item
+* Media
 * Outcome
+* Reading
-* Media
+* Session

-A metric profile contains description of:
+A metric profile contains a description of:
  * the entities that participate in a learning activity
  * the possible actions that may be performed as part of the learning activity.
  * the events that may occur during an learning activity

-Actors in caliper are Persons or software systems (EdApps).
-Actors optionally may be assigned to roles.
-Actors optionally may be members of groups.
-The vocabulary used in Caliper is taken from the W3C vCard Ontology - for describing people and organizations.
+Actors are capable of initiating an action such as a person, group, organization or software application.
+Actors optionally may be assigned roles.
+Actors optionally may be members of groups or organizations.

-Entities provide information about of the objects, actors or resources that participate in an event.
+Entities provide information about the objects, actors or resources that participate in an event.
 Entities are further specified by contexts.
 The vocabularies for entities are drawn from a variety of sources.

 Actions specify the set of potential interactions within the metric profile.

-Conceptually, Caliper events in plan english are described as  _"ACTOR invokes an ACTION on an ENTITY at this TIME"_.
+Conceptually, Caliper events in plan english are described as  _"ACTOR invokes an ACTION on an OBJECT at this TIME"_.
 The events are recorded, along with contextual data, such as, location, date and time using JSON-LD.
-JSON-LD is a light weight linked data format that builds upon wide-spread adoption of JSON.
+JSON-LD is a light-weight linked data format that builds upon wide-spread adoption of JSON.

 <a name="profiles" />
 ## 4.0 Profiles